Aaron2278/storage-calculator-frontend/README.md

 This will start the development server and open the application in your default web browser.
 If it does not open automatically, you can access it by navigating to http://localhost:3000 in your web browser.

+## Technologies Used
+### Frontend
+* React: A JavaScript library for building user interfaces.
+It is used to create reusable UI components.
+* Material-UI: A popular React UI framework that provides pre-designed components and styles for building responsive web applications.
+## Backend
+* Node.js: A JavaScript runtime built on Chrome's V8 JavaScript engine.
+It is used to execute JavaScript code outside a web browser.
+* Express: A minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
+It is used to create the backend server and handle API requests.
+## Database
+* MySQL: A relational database management system based on SQL – Structured Query Language.
+It is used to store and manage the student data persistently.